quocnguyen/fem/readme.md

 ```

 ## Why download
-Frontend Master courses are super awesome and cover a lot in-deep stuffs.
+FrontendMasters.com courses are super awesome and cover a lot in-deep stuffs.
 I need to download them to my google drive and re-watching them whatever I want.
 I am stupid, can't understand all in 1 run.

 This script by any mean isn't a hack or cheat, you need frontend master subscription in order to use.